alorte/alorte.github.io/about.md

   - /about
 ---

 I am an Assistant Professor at the  [O'Neill School of Public and Environmental Affairs](https://oneill.indiana.edu/faculty-research/directory/profiles/faculty/full-time/ortega-alberto.html) at Indiana University.
-My current research is in the areas of health economics and crime victimization.
+My current research is in the areas of health, crime, and education.
 Below are some examples of my work in progress.

 In Progress
 ======